 You see, soap bubbles fill the entire cavity and insulate every corner and space to form a canopy just like the atmosphere around the earth.
 You bet what will the inside be like when you have a highly insulated and sealed barrier all around, left and right, up and down.
 As a rule of thumb, an inch thick of soap bubbles will be equivalent to a heat resistance or insulation property of R1.
 If the double layer cavity is two feet or 24 inches in thickness, then we can achieve R24 easily with only soap bubbles trapped in between two poly films.

 As you see above, beside having a thick layer of bubbles as shade for the south side, we also have a thin film of soap liquid flowing down on the north side.
-While the south side gives us the shade needed and the north the max indirect light transparency, both sides still hold the capability of absorbing solar energy and store it in water in the form of thermal energy – this is also a cooling effect when we do not want the inside to be too hot.
-In fact both sides have trays at the bottom to take the falling soap liquid and let it flow back to a central tank where it is pumped up to roof in the first place.
-This way, the extra solar thermal energy we do not need is stored and to be release slowly and readily when the sun sets down at night.
+While the south side gives us the bubble shade needed and the north the max indirect sunlight exposure, both sides still have capability of absorbing solar thermal energy and store it in water – this is also a cooling effect when we do not want the inside to be too hot.
+This way, the extra solar thermal energy we do not need during the day is stored and to be used readily after sunset.

 Watch how the thin soap liquid film flows nicely in action:

 The following shows the change of four temperatures recorded when bubbles were first introduced to the cavity, indicating the liqiud soap bubbles quickly “chill” the temperatures inside both the cavity and the greenhouse:

 This second one shows the temperature changes within a full day and night, when the operation was under full control without idling in the first place: